-TAPSI | North & Druid Hill – McCulloh Pavement Art Voting
+TAPSI | North & Druid Hill – McCulloh Pavement Art Designs

 This transit safety and pedestrian improvement pilot project focuses on two intersections along W North Avenue at Druid Hill Ave and McCulloh Street.
 Proposed features include bus stop platforms bookended by bin blocks, bump outs with pavement art, flex posts, concrete planters, and additional placemaking elements to be determined through community engagement.
 All features are temporary measures to help us gauge what is most effective to improve safety and functionality of these intersections for the community, with the goal of catalyzing more permanent long term improvements based off project results.

 Accessibility is paramount to the engagement process and usability of the final installation.
-The project team has been collaborating with local leaders from the National Federation of the Blind, Maryland Transit Administration, Baltimore City DOT, and Maryland Department of Disabilities to gather input on the functionality of the design for folks with disabilities.
+The project team is collaborating with local leaders from the National Federation of the Blind, Maryland Transit Administration, Baltimore City DOT, and Maryland Department of Disabilities to gather input on the functionality of the design for folks with disabilities.
 A 3D printed model with tactile components is enabling us to engage a wider range of community members, both in pop-up engagement and in dedicated meetings with folks with vision impairments.

-Engagement timeline and local support:
+Engagement timeline and local support

-• July-September: Meetings with Baltimore City Department of Transportation, Maryland Transit Administration, and Maryland Department of Disabilities
+• July-September: Meetings with Baltimore City Department of Transportation, Maryland Transit Administration, and Maryland Department of Disabilities.

 • October: Local stakeholder site walk, Concept presentation at WNADA’s Comprehensive Planning Meeting